SteinOv/progtheorie/README.md

 #### A* algorithm
 The A* algorithm finds the optimal solution for each individual net, but it does not take the routes of future nets into account.
-This results in a local optimum for the final solution.
+This results in a local minimum for the final solution.

 The order in which the A* algorithm places nets, is passed in the algorithm as a parameter.
 The nets connected to the gates that have the most connections are laid first, because this will increase the chance that the algorithm will find a solution where all the nets fit into the grid.